Toyota Mark II: Ninth generation (X110; 2000)

-Minor changes were made in 2002.
+Minor changes were made in October 2002.
 New headlight, grille and a redesigned bumper freshen up the front end while a new taillight design and new chrome trim for the boot handle finish up the rear end.
 The introduction of the 2.0 L iR grade was added alongside the iR-S and iR-V. The iR-V was the only model to feature a hand brake (instead of a floor mounted E-brake) and was the only model to include an optional R154 5 speed manual transmission.
 The G-tb model was discontinued in favor for the 2.0 L iR model.
 Another model introduced by Toyota for the Mark II is their special edition, Regalia, which marks the 35th Anniversary of the Mark II nameplate.

+In January 2001, a separate optional package called Fortuna, which was created by Modellista.
+This package came with a aero front bumper, a new grille, 5-spoke 18-inch alloy wheels and a sport suspension that lowered the ride height.